 As of January 1, 2009, all ceiling fan manufacturers are required to test and publish data regarding the performance of their fans.
 Specifically, the CFMs (Cubic Feet per Minute of Airflow), the Watts (amount of electricity used per hour) and the Efficiency (EPA defines as CFM/Watts).
 Our exclusive "Comparison Graphs" use this data in a way that makes it easy to compare ceiling fans at a glance.
 The 3 examples below show how the graphs differ between the best, average and below average ceiling fans.
 Read more about how to interpret our exclusive Ceiling Fan Comparison Graphs Here!

-Breeze Rating: 5 (5 is best) Very Strong Cooling Breeze
+Breeze Rating: 5.5 (5 is best) Strongest Cooling Breeze

 The above chart suggests the optimal ceiling fan size and CFMs you should consider for typical rooms.